-In terms of the scenic beauty, winter treks are the best.
-Winter has the lowest precipitation among all seasons and the chances of cloud covering the views of mountains are practically nil.
+In terms of scenic beauty, winter treks are the best.
+Winter has the lowest precipitation among all seasons and the chances of clouds covering the views of mountains are practically nil.
 However, the temperatures during winter are quite low.
 So you have to pack well.

 What is the packing list for trekking in Nepal?

 The packing list is dependent upon the places you are traveling to and the season you are planning to come to Nepal.
-If you are coming or low altitude treks or during the summer season, you can pack lightly.
+If you are coming on low-altitude treks or during the summer season, you can pack lightly.
 However, high altitude or winter treks require you to pack heavier than you normally would.